Jessicavazm/JessicaVaz_T2A1-A/README.md

 Hashemi-Pour, C. (2023).
 What is the CIA Triad?
 Definition, Explanation and Examples. [online] TechTarget.
 Available at: https://www.techtarget.com/whatis/definition/Confidentiality-integrity-and-availability-CIA.

-# Q7 - mark 12
+# Q7
 To implement the component `Confidentiality` in an API, we can use create an authorization controller which will handle user's authentication, make use of Bcrypt to store hashed passwords in tables and environment variables to handle sensitive information from JWT and Database URL.

 When it comes to database, it's important to exclude sensitive info when retrieving fields in Schemas.
 This can be done by passing exclude in the Schemas instances.

     class UserSchema(ma.Schema):
         class Meta:
-            #Fields
             fields = ("id", "name", "email", "password", "is_admin")

     user_schema = UserSchema(exclude=["password"])

     users_schema = UserSchema(many=True, exclude=["password"])

 - Example of B.crypt being used to hash user's password and how the hashed password looks like in a DB.

     User(
             email = "admin@email.com",
             password = bcrypt.generate_password_hash("123456").decode("utf-8"),
             is_admin = True
         )

 ![Example of Postgresql](./screenshots/postgresql.png)

 Example of an auth controller routes that register and authenticate users.
-For this example, JWTManager and Bcrypt packages needs to be imported to hash password and create JWT. <br>
+For this example, JWTManager and Bcrypt packages needs to be imported to hash password and create JWT.

 Important steps for registering User:
 - Request is used to retrieve information from data body
 - Create an instance of the User model, fetch fields and store data in User object.